 Annmarie has a passion for social inclusion.
 She has used her work as a springboard for therapeutic projects with Young Offenders and Mental Health, and feels that Art can be an important tool for learning to express what we feel.

-Annmarie also works as a support worker for Mental Health, Dementia and Adults with Learning difficulties
+Annmarie also works as a support worker for Mental Health, Dementia and Adults with Learning difficulties and is trained to work with people who have a wide range of specific needs.

 As a person Annmarie is community oriented and in her passion for social inclusion has extensive experience working with mental health, people with drug and alcohol issues, young offenders and children.